kushaljain007/ASP2023-24/README.md

 # ASP2023-24

+Program       : Undergraduate Thesis
-Repository for my ASP thesis project with Professor Somak Raychaudhury on Active Galactic Nuclei (AGN) Feedback and Its Role in Heating the Intergalactic medium (IGM).
+Thesis Title  : Active Galactic Nuclei (AGN) Feedback and Its Role in Heating the Intergalactic medium (IGM) Advisor       : Professor Somak Raychaudhury

 The repo contains all the relevant information regarding the project, including: